adcash/customer-scripts/linux/README.md

    1. Open your website in a browser with Adblock turned on.
    2. Press **F12** to open Developer Tools.
    3. Go to the **Network** tab.
-   4. Refresh the page and confirm that library loads successfully without errors.
+   4. Refresh the page and confirm that the library script loads successfully without errors.

 ## Best Practices & Tips